Learn more about administrative penalties, organ mandates, anonymous dispositions, and criminal dispositions here.

 The employees of the authority are instructed to comply with these rules and not to grant any exceptions in the interests of the necessary equal treatment.

-What is an anonymous order?
+What is an anonymous offence?

 What is a penalty order?